regebro/your-keyboard/slides.rst

     Well I can only recommend you to read and read and read on Deskthority's big wiki, which has crazy amounts of information on keyboards and keyboard switches.

-    The most popular switches amongst people who actually look at their keyboard are the so called "Cherry MX" series.

 ----

 Tenkeyless Cherry MX Brown with dampener rings